 Why You’ll Love This Pizzelle Recipe

-- Simple Ingredients– You need six ingredients to make pizzelle, and I’m fairly certain you have most of them already.
+- Simple Ingredients – You need six ingredients to make pizzelle, and I’m fairly certain you have most of them already.

-- Everyone Loves Them – While this recipe is really easy, it can be time-consuming to cook them 2 at a time on a pizzelle iron.
+- Everyone Loves Them – While this recipe is really easy, it can be time-consuming to cook them two at a time on a pizzelle iron.
 Your friends and family will know that these cookies were made with lots of love, and they’ll love you for it.

-- Versatile Recipe – I’m sharing a recipe for a pretty plain (but so delicious) vanilla pizzelle today.
+- Versatile Recipe – I’m sharing a recipe for a pretty basic (but so delicious) vanilla pizzelle today.
 It’s the best pizzelle recipe if you’re making these for kids or if you don’t love the traditional anise flavor.
 You can easily change the flavor of your pizzelle cookies by using different extracts!

-Pizzelle Ingredients
+Classic Pizzelle Recipe Ingredients

 Complete list of ingredients and amounts can be found in the recipe card below.